Forbidden City: History

 When the Hongwu Emperor's son Zhu Di became the Yongle Emperor, he moved the capital from Nanjing to Beijing, and construction began in 1406 on what would become the Forbidden City.

 Construction lasted 14 years and required more than a million workers.
-Material used include whole logs of precious Phoebe zhennan wood (楠木 (nánmù)) found in the jungles of south-western China, and large blocks of marble from quarries near Beijing.
+Material used included whole logs of precious Phoebe zhennan wood (楠木 (nánmù)) found in the jungles of southwestern China, and large blocks of marble from quarries near Beijing.
 The floors of major halls were paved with "golden bricks" (金磚 (jīnzhuān)), specially baked paving bricks from Suzhou.

 From 1420 to 1644, the Forbidden City was the seat of the Ming dynasty.
 In April 1644, it was captured by rebel forces led by Li Zicheng, who proclaimed himself emperor of the Shun dynasty.
 He soon fled before the combined armies of former Ming general Wu Sangui and Manchu forces, setting fire to parts of the Forbidden City in the process.

 By October, the Manchus had achieved supremacy in northern China, and a ceremony was held at the Forbidden City to proclaim the young Shunzhi Emperor as ruler of all China under the Qing dynasty.
 The Qing rulers changed the names on some of the principal buildings to emphasise "harmony" rather than "supremacy", made the nameplates bilingual (Chinese and Manchu), and introduced shamanist elements to the palace.

 In 1860, during the Second Opium War, Anglo-French forces took control of the Forbidden City and occupied it until the end of the war.
-In 1900 Empress Dowager Cixi fled from the Forbidden City during the Boxer Rebellion, leaving it to be occupied by forces of the treaty powers until the following year.
+In 1900, Empress Dowager Cixi fled from the Forbidden City during the Boxer Rebellion, leaving it to be occupied by forces of the treaty powers until the following year.